The Fenwick Human Osteology Laboratory

 The church of St Michael and St Lawrence, Fewston, North Yorkshire

 One hundred and forty-five skeletons were recovered from excavations in the churchyard of Fewston by John Buglass Archaeological Services, and skeletal analysis was commissioned from York Osteoarchaeology Ltd. - Malin Holst).
 Sixty-four skeletons have been fully analysed and 88 briefly assessed by Anwen Caffell.
 There were 26 named individuals from coffin plates or associated monument inscription.
 The skeletons date to the post-medieval period, and the churchyard was closed for burial in AD 1896.
 Forty-eight skeletons are non-adults (33.1%), with over half aged between 1 and 12 years of age, and 97 are adults.
 Of the skeletons fully reported, there were 25 males and 23 females identified.

-All the above samples are available for use by bona fide researchers external to Durham University Department of Archaeology.
-For informal enquiries, please contact Professor Charlotte Roberts; all applications for access must complete the Access Form and return to Professor Roberts for consideration, and all researchers must adhere to the Laboratory Guidelines issued to them on their visit.
+All the above skeletal remains are available for use by bona fide researchers external to Durham University’s Department of Archaeology.
+For informal enquiries, please contact Professor Charlotte Roberts or Dr Becky Gowland; all applications for access must complete the Access Form and return to Professor Roberts or Dr Gowland for consideration, and all researchers must adhere